JiangJiaWei1103/Hands-on-DS-and-Algo/src/two_pointers/125_valid_palindrome/README.md

 ```
 ### Idea
 #### 1. Brute-force
-The basic idea is to clean the string first and compare the cleaned string with its own reversed representation.
+The most intuitive method is to clean the string first and only retain the characters that are either letters or numbers.
+After cleaning, we compare the string with its own reversed counterpart.
 ```python
 def isPalindrome(s: str) -> bool:
     # Clean the string forward